YoobeeWebTutors/javascript-manual/src/03-values.md

 ## Boolean Values

-*Perhaps something more to indicate their great importance, eg all logic being based on if/else*
+Boolean values are very important.
+Computers work logically and in binary: true and false, 1 and 0, on and off, black and white.
+There is no 0.5, no almost off, no 'grey' or fuzzy area in this kind of logic.

 * `true`
 * `false`

-`true` and `false` are called *Boolean logic* values.
-Booleans are named after 19th-century English mathematician George Boole.
+Boolean values represent a non-numerical logic state.
+They are called *Boolean logic* values, or just `Booleans`.
+Booleans are named after 19th-century English mathematician George Boole (hence  why Boolean is always capitalised).
 His Boolean logic dictates that something logic describes is either true or false, not both or neither, and not somewhere between.

+Booleans are extremely useful in programming when it comes to testing for a certain condition.
+For example, is 12 less than 15?
+Yes, 12 is less than 15.
+The answer to questions like this is either true or false.
+It is never both, neither, fuzzy or unknown.